guesswho1234/Rex/README.md

 ## Addons

-Addons are a way to extend Rex with custom features, such as default values, additional input fields or entirely new functionalities.
+Addons are a way to extend Rex with custom features, such as default values, additional input fields, or entirely new functionalities.

 > [!CAUTION]
 > Addons can introduce additional security risks.